open-policy-agent/opa/docs/content/management-bundles.md

 }
 ```

+If OPA has previously activated a _snapshot_ bundle that did not contain a .manifest file, then the _delta_ bundle
+must not contain a `.manifest` file.

+If OPA has a previously activated _snapshot_ bundle that did contain a `.manifest` file, then the _delta_ bundle may
+contain a `.manifest` file.
+Specifically if a previously activated _snapshot_ bundle contains a `.manifest` file that
-A _delta_ bundle update for an existing _snapshot_ bundle, MUST have the same values for the manifest `roots` and `wasm`
+declares `roots` or `wasm` fields, a _delta_ bundle update MUST have the same values for the manifest
-fields from the original _snapshot_ bundle.
-This means a _delta_ bundle cannot be used to change the scope of the original
+`roots` and `wasm` fields from the original _snapshot_ bundle.
+This means a _delta_ bundle cannot be used to change
-bundle.
-A _delta_ bundle can however contain different values for the bundle's `revision` and `metadata`.
+the scope of the original bundle or update Wasm resolvers.
+A _delta_ bundle can however contain different
+values for the bundle's `revision` and `metadata`.

 #### Delta Bundle Patch Operations